-Illustrators have long since had a love affair with the screen print.
-Along with the creatively fulfilling process the screen print also opens new doors.
-Alongside regular commissions illustrators can also sell multiple limited-edition prints that can be medium to large scale, perfect for art lovers interiors without a huge price tag.
+Illustrators have long enjoyed a love affair with screen printing.
+Aside from being a creatively fulfilling process, screen printing can also open new revenue streams – with illustrators able to sell multiple limited-edition prints for art lovers' interiors without a huge price tag.

 Having studied both printed textile design and printmaking, Clare Halifax's screen prints combine her interest in textiles with her highly detailed drawings of architectural landscapes around Britain.
 Flat patterns always feature in Clare's limited edition screen prints evoking visual elements such as sea and sky.
 Clare's prints are sold internationally and in galleries and shops across Britain.